jlrichey/mod_14_challenge/README.md

 QUESTION - What impact resulted from increasing or decreasing the training window?

 ANSWER - **Decreasing the training window to one month** with the SVM model had a slight impact on the strategy returns, taking them from approximately 1.5 (50%) to a little under 1.4 (appx.
 45%) over the study period.

-THe
+**Increasing the training window to six months** had a significant impact on the strategy returns, taking them to a little over 1.8 (80%).

 ### Model Tuning 2 - Short SMA (Simple Moving Average) Input Features